codechart/codechart/packages/api/node/pkg-readme.txt

 Visit our online docs at docs.code-chart.com

-For Tutorial Video documentation visit [our instruction video](https://www.youtube.com/watch?v=yJMvvOHhPhg).
+For Tutorial Video documentation visit our web site code-chart.com where you can find it in the gallery.

 ## Installation